Answer a few simple questions to make your document in minutes

 Making a Rent to Own Agreement

-A Rent to Own Agreement allows the potential buyer to enter a lease agreement with the seller with the intention of buying the property at the end of the lease.
-A Rent to Own Agreement includes much of what you'd see in a standard Lease Agreement, such as monthly payments and due dates, grace periods and late fees, property descriptions, tenant's and homeowner's names, and the number of years the lease will last.
-But a Rent to Own Agreement will also include details like the option fee, how much of the rent goes towards the purchase, terms for violating the agreement, and how the purchase price of the property will be determined.
+A Rent-to-Own Agreement allows the potential buyer to enter a lease agreement with the seller with the intention of buying the property at the end of the lease.
+A Rent-to-Own Agreement includes much of what you'd see in a standard Lease Agreement, such as monthly payments and due dates, grace periods and late fees, property descriptions, tenant's and homeowner's names, and the number of years the lease will last.
+But a Rent-to-Own Agreement will also include details like the option fee, how much of the rent goes towards the purchase, terms for violating the agreement, and how the purchase price of the property will be determined.
+When ready, you can tap or click the button labeled "Make document" to take a closer look at the sample Rent-to-Own Contract and see what information you'll need to build your document.

 Advantages for the seller: